 We are a volunteer organization of dedicated therapy dog handlers and their dogs on a mission of sharing smiles and joy.
-ATD’s goal is to provide registration, support, and insurance for members who are involved in volunteer animal-assisted activities.
+ATD’s goal is to provide testing, registration, support, and insurance for members who are involved in volunteer animal-assisted activities.
 Our objective is to form a network of caring individuals and their special dogs are willing to share smiles and joy with people, young and old alike.

 Our Human Members

 We do not rely on fundraising to succeed.
 No one you see in action nor our testers are paid nor can they charge any fees.
 Even our board of directors is made up of volunteers.
 Our only paid employees are our office staff.
 This keeps our membership costs low and allows us to provide therapy dog services at no cost to facilities that we visit.

 Our Canine Members

 We are focused on the well-being and the behavior of your dog regardless of age or breed.
 We look for well-mannered, well-behaved dogs that enjoy meeting people.
 While obedience training can be useful in a therapy setting, ATD doesn’t require formal training, certifications, or tests other than our own.
 All dogs tested for ATD’s certification must be up-to-date on vaccines and have a negative fecal exam in the last year.
 There is no restriction on diets or supplements given our canine members.
 Dogs may also be fed treats on therapy dog visits if the facility also allows treats.
 ATD is open to register any breed of dog except wolf or coyote mixes.